-During my 20 years as an investor advocate and former advisor, I’ve seen with my own eyes that only about 15% of the investing public has enough confidence to make all their personal finance decisions, let alone invest all on their own.
-The vast majority of consumers actually want to talk to a real person—someone they trust has the right expertise and their best interests at heart.
+During my 25+ years as an investor advocate, I’ve seen with my own eyes that people sometimes struggle to trust themselves to make all of their investing decisions, without any help.
+The vast majority of consumers actually want to collaborate with a real person—someone they trust has the right expertise and their best interests at heart.
 They want an advisor who works only for them, gets paid directly by them, and is in the business of offering comprehensive financial advice—not someone selling investments for a brokerage firm or insurance company.

 You may be thinking that only the richest 1% of the country needs a financial plan, but that just isn't the case.
 A teacher earning $45,000 a year needs a good financial plan much more than anybody who’s counted as part of the 1% of high net worth individuals.
 If you're breathing, then you need a plan for each stage of your life, and there are many benefits of having one created just for you, including: